amosyuen/hubitat/eufysecurity/README.md

 WARNING: Needs more testing, seems to have settings overwritten by app.

 * Turn on or off
-* Set audio recording
+* Read and write audio recording setting
-* Set motion detection
+* Read and write motion detection setting
-* Set dection type
+* Read and write dection type setting
-* Set dection sensitivity
+* Read and write dection sensitivity setting
-* Set power mode
+* Read and write power mode setting
-* Set record clip length
+* Read and write record clip length setting
-* Set record retrigger interval
+* Read and write record retrigger interval setting
 * Polls the servers every `pollIntervalSeconds` seconds, where `pollIntervalSeconds` can be  set by the user.
 Defaults to every 5 minutes.

 ### Tested Devices